-Have you ever watched the 47 Ronin?
+Have you ever watched The 47 Ronin?
 It was a long movie starred by Keanu Reeves which originated from the early 18th century.
 It featured samurais becoming ronins.
 So what are ronins, exactly?

 As a child is without a home, so goes for the ronin without a master.
 They do not have the status or power of employed samurai.
 Ronin literally means “wave man.”
 Just like a wave, they keep on wandering around without a purpose.
 They used to be aristocrat warriors of the Muromachi (1138–1573) and Tokugawa (1603–1867) periods.

 A samurai becomes a ronin for the following reasons:

 - loss in battle

 - untimely death of their lord or master

 Just like samurais, ronins use their 2 swords.
 However, not all of them have swords.
 Some who cannot afford will be carrying a bō, jō, or a yumi.
 A bō is a staff about 5 ft to 6 ft long while a jō is a smaller staff.
 A yumi, on the other hand, is a bow.